Skip to content

 On April 22, 2026, Australian jewellery retailer Gregory Jewellers appeared on the leak site of the kairos ransomware group, with the attackers claiming to have exfiltrated internal files during a ransomware incident.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Gregory Jewellers Pty Ltd is a family-owned business with more than 45 years of operation, specialising in fine jewellery, watches and accessories.
 The company runs its own production facilities in Sydney’s CBD and uses a proprietary quality process called The Gregory Standard.

 Public reporting indicates the attackers posted a listing on their leak site referencing the company.
-Available details describe the incident as a ransomware attack in which internal files were exfiltrated.
+Available details describe the incident as a ransomware attack in which internal files were allegedly exfiltrated.
 The exact number of people whose information may be exposed remains unknown, and the specific types of data contained in the files have not been publicly detailed.
 No ransom demand deadline has been confirmed in available reporting.

 Why This Matters for You and Your Family